What is a Ghost Kitchen?: A Complete Guide

 What is a ghost kitchen?

-Ghost kitchens, also known as dark kitchens, are commercial kitchens optimized for food delivery service.
+Ghost kitchens, also known as dark kitchens, are commercial kitchens optimized for third-party food delivery service.
 Each delivery kitchen is located in areas with a high concentration of delivery demand.
 The kitchens themselves don’t have a storefront and the staff prepares dishes off of their menus that are only available for delivery.
-Think of it as a restaurant kitchen operating as a digital storefront, with a few back-of-house staff members working on fulfilling online orders.
+Think of it as a virtual restaurant operating as a digital storefront, with a few back-of-house staff members working on fulfilling online orders.
 Instead of a physical location, your presence is digital, allowing you to reach more customers than you ever could with just a physical location.

 Ghost kitchens provide you with prime real estate at a fraction of the cost, compared to brick-and-mortar.
 Plus, they come with fulfillment and logistics services, so you can focus on cooking.
-With ghost kitchens come endless possibilities in terms of what you can do to launch new brands or manage multiple virtual restaurants all in one place, since your presence is online.
+With ghost kitchens come endless possibilities in terms of what you can do to launch new brands or manage multiple virtual restaurants all in one place since your presence is online.

 When you understand how valuable of a concept this is for the customer, you know how crucial it is to master delivery so you can better meet their needs.

 Ghost kitchens allow you to tap into the online delivery business which is rapidly growing and projected to reach $1 trillion by 2030.2 Now more than ever in the restaurant industry, it is crucial to adapt to the online delivery market to capitalize on market demand.

 To remain competitive, it is vital to build a delivery service using a ghost restaurant or ghost kitchen model that works based on current demand.